Nightguards, Mouthguards and Sleep Apnea Appliances in Glenview IL

 - Custom-made mouthguards: At Gallery Park Dental, we make mouthguards that are custom-made to fit each individual patient.
 This type of mouthguard provides the most protection because it fits snuggly around the teeth and gums.
 They are also less bulky and much more comfortable to wear than over-the-counter mouthguards.
 Also, they can be custom made to include your school or athletic team colors!

 Obstructive Sleep Apnea

 Obstructive sleep apnea is a common and very serious sleep disorder that causes people to start and stop breathing while they sleep.
-The interruptions in breathing is usually caused by soft tissue in the throat collapsing and blocking the airway.
+The interruptions in breathing are usually caused by soft tissue in the throat collapsing and blocking the airway.
 People may then snore loudly or begin to choke as they struggle to get air.
-This disruption in breathing and sleep often cause people to wake up feeling tired even after having full night of sleep.
+This disruption in breathing and sleep often cause people to wake up feeling tired even after having a full night of sleep.

 Sleep Apnea Appliances

 A sleep apnea appliance is a custom-fit oral appliance that can improve snoring and mild to moderate sleep apnea.
 The appliance is worn during sleep and holds your lower jaw slightly forward to open your airway.
 For patient’s that qualify, the oral sleep apnea appliance has many advantages over other sleep apnea treatments such as the CPAP machine: